 Von Puttkamer came up with what would become the sonic shower.
 People would bathe inside an enclosure, he predicted, where “pumps and heaters give you a most enjoyable and efficient shower and rub-down.”

-Rather than the archaic, bothersome clothing we are accustomed to that requires change, cleaning, pressing, mending, tailoring, buttoning, zippering and so on, Von Puttkamer expected that humanity would wear non-reusable clothing that is recycled after each use.
+Rather than the archaic, bothersome clothing we are accustomed to that requires change, cleaning, pressing, mending, tailoring, buttoning, zippering and so on, Von Puttkamer expected that future man would wear non-reusable clothing that is recycled after each use.

 His vision inspired both Robert Fletcher on The Motion Picture and William Ware Theiss on The Next Generation, who designed Starfleet uniforms without buttons and zippers that looked clean and simple.

-Fletcher took a different approach on Star Trek II, when Director Nicholas Meyer and the producers asked for uniforms that looked more dramatic and militaristic.
+Fletcher took a different approach on Star Trek II, when Director Nicholas Meyer asked for uniforms that looked more dramatic and militaristic.

 Von Puttkamer argued there whereas the world of Starfleet would be dynamic — an “ever-expanding frontier society in outer space” — life on Earth would be comparably unexciting and “devoid of adventure except for sports, arts and rituals.”